 For large scale projects (i.e., themed environments, trade shows and

-exhibitions), case studies can be illustrated with stills-images.
+exhibitions), case studies can be illustrated with still images.
 If the project involves moving or

 electronic components you may elect to add a

-video that will launch within an offline browser.
+video to your submission that will launch within an offline browser.

 What will the jury consider when reviewing entries?The jury will consider: